Woodhull Medical Center

-Woodhull Medical Center, branded as NYC Health + Hospitals/Woodhull, is a health care system located in the Bedford-Stuyvesant section of Brooklyn, New York City, United States.
+Woodhull Medical Center, branded as NYC Health + Hospitals/Woodhull, is a health care system located in the Bedford–Stuyvesant section of Brooklyn, New York City, United States.
 Its focus is on preventing disease and promoting healthy lifestyles in the community of North Brooklyn through its fifteen centers.
 Woodhull Medical and Mental Health Center falls administratively under New York City Health and Hospitals Corporation.
-As of 2018, the current CEO is Gregory Calliste.
+As of 2025, the CEO is Sandra Sneed.

 History

 Mayor John V. Lindsay and Governor Nelson Rockefeller proposed Woodhull hospital in 1967 as a modern facility with single-occupancy patient rooms and amenities more often found in private hospitals at a cost of $85 million.
 It was intended to provide more accessible and personal health care to the surrounding communities of Williamsburg, Fort Greene, Bushwick, Greenpoint, and Bedford-Stuyvesant.
 Ground was broken in 1970 but due to budget issues the hospital was not opened until 1982, costing $308 million.
 The emergency room was designed to accommodate 65,000 patients per year.
 The hospital was named after Richard M. Woodhull, the original landowner of the immediate area and credited with having laid out the Village of Williamsburg into an actual city.
 The name was proposed by middle school student Victor Morales of Intermediate School 318.

 In 2017, Woodhull became the first hospital in Brooklyn to receive the baby-friendly designation from Baby-Friendly USA, an initiative between the World Health Organization (WHO) and the United Nations Children's Fund (UNICEF).

 In 2018, the hospital's emergency room served nearly 110,000 patients and received $5 million in capital funds to add 5,000 square feet.